FRIDAY OF THE TWENTY-NINTH WEEK IN ORDINARY TIME

 I know that nothing good dwells within me, that is, in my flesh.
 I can will what is right, but I cannot do it.
 For I do not do the good I want, but the evil I do not want is what I do.
 Now if I do what I do not want, it is no longer I that do it, but sin that dwells within me.

 So I find it to be a law that when I want to do what is good, evil lies close at hand.
 For I delight in the law of God in my inmost self, but I see in my members another law at war with the law of my mind, making me captive to the law of sin that dwells in my members.
 Wretched man that I am!
 Who will rescue me from this body of death?
 Thanks be to God through Jesus Christ our Lord!

 Psalm 119:66, 68, 76-77, 93-94

-He also said to the crowds, “When you see a cloud rising in the west, you immediately say, ‘It is going to rain’; and so it happens.
+Jesus said to the crowds: “When you see a cloud rising in the west, you immediately say, ‘It is going to rain’; and so it happens.
 And when you see the south wind blowing, you say, ‘There will be scorching heat’; and it happens.
 You hypocrites!
 You know how to interpret the appearance of earth and sky, but why do you not know how to interpret the present time?